 Reimagine Education Project Grant

-The Reimagine Education Project (REP) is a grant program funded by Elementary and Secondary School Emergency Relief (ESSER) III.
-This grant program opened in the fall of 2021 and will end in June 2023.
-More students than ever are continuing to request alternative learning models and stakeholders are pressing for in person learning to look different than the traditional pre-pandemic model, yet we lack evidence on effective practices in these non-traditional settings and systems to support educator-led innovation at the district level.
-OSPI wants to capitalize on the significant latitude educators from all settings have been given this past two years to accelerate learning recovery and rethink what works in education.
+The Reimagine Education Project (REP) is a grant program funded by Elementary and Secondary School Emergency Relief (ESSER) II and will fund pilots through the 2022-2023 school year.
+More students than ever are continuing to request alternative learning models and stakeholders are pressing for in-person learning to look different than the traditional pre-pandemic model, yet we lack evidence on effective practices in these non-traditional settings and systems to support educator-led innovation at the district level.
+OSPI wants to capitalize on the significant latitude educators from all settings have been given, in the last two years, to accelerate learning recovery and rethink what works in education.

-If you are an educator with an out-of-the-box idea you want to investigate, this grant is for you.
-The REP supports 2-year pilots led by educators or schools/programs to:
+The REP supports pilots led by educators or schools/programs to:

 - Investigate an innovative approach to learning in an in-person setting, or

 - Investigate instructional and/or social emotional practices in Alternative Learning Experience (ALE) and online settings.